All puppies must wait two weeks after the final vaccination before attending. A copy of your dog's vaccination certificate is required when joining.

 You can train your dog on which ever sort of collar you prefer, or a check chain.
 The club has an assortment of these, as well as leads for sale in the clubrooms.

 The club holds four Graduation Days during the year, which are held in a trial-like situation.
 These give you the opportunity to pass up into the next class.
-Refer to Club Calendar for Graduation Dates.
+Refer to Club Calendar or Upcoming Trials/Events for graduation dates.

 Note that dogs must be at least nine months of age before they can jump.